Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 # -- Setup Artist Porpoise --
 ## Overview

-**NOTE:** This tutorial is meant for the Hidden Histories administrator who sets up accounts for the artists.
+**NOTE:** This tutorial is meant ONLY for the Hidden Histories admin who sets up accounts for the artists!!!

-This is a step by step tutorial to set up porPOIse for **ARpoise** or **AR-vos** for every artist involved in Hidden Histories.
+This is a step by step tutorial how to set up porPOIse for **ARpoise** or **AR-vos** for each artist involved in Hidden Histories.
 We created a template for an example artist named ‘Example Artist’.
 In order to set up a real artist please follow the steps below.

 In the tutorial we used screenshots of Tamiko Thiel's porPOIse.
-When you set up for another artist, use the artist's real name where ever it says Tamiko Thiel below.
+When you set up for another artist, use the artist's real name where ever it says "Tamiko Thiel" below.

 **Please use only 'normal' letters and no white space characters for artist's names**.